William Herbert (bibliographer): Life

-He was born 29 November 1718, and was educated at Hitchin, Hertfordshire.
+Born 29 November 1718, Herbert was educated at Hitchin, Hertfordshire.
 He was apprenticed to a hosier, and on the expiration of his articles took up his freedom of the city, and opened a shop in Leadenhall Street, London.
 He was admitted to the livery of his company and chosen a member of the court of assistants.

-In order to learn the art of painting on glass he gave up the hosiery business, but about 1748 accepted a situation as purser's clerk to three ships belonging to the East India Company.
-After an adventure with some French men-of-war at Tellicherry, he made a long overland journey with a small company of Indians, adopted a form of local dress and let his beard grow.
+In order to learn the art of painting on glass, he gave up the hosiery business, but about 1748 accepted a situation as purser's clerk to three ships belonging to the East India Company.
+After an adventure with some French men-of-war at Tellicherry, he made a long overland journey with a small company of Indians, adopted a form of local dress, and let his beard grow.
 On returning to England he drew plans of settlements, for which the company gave him a grant.
-These plans were included in a publication issued by Bowles, printseller, near Mercers' Chapel.
+These plans were included in a publication issued by Bowles, a printseller, near Mercers' Chapel.

 Herbert then established himself as a chart-engraver and printseller on London Bridge.
-A fire, which took place on the bank of the River Thames suggested to him the plan of a floating fire-engine, which was afterwards carried into practical effect.
+A fire, which took place on the bank of the River Thames, suggested to him the plan of a floating fire engine, which was afterwards carried into practical effect.
 When the houses on London Bridge were pulled down, about 1758, Herbert moved to a shop in Leadenhall Street, on the site afterwards covered by an addition to the India House.
-After a short stay in Leadenhall Street he moved to 27 Goulston Square, Whitechapel.
+After a short stay in Leadenhall Street, he moved to 27 Goulston Square, Whitechapel.

 Herbert sold his business and stock to Henry Gregory for a thousand guineas, and retired to a country house at Cheshunt, Hertfordshire.
 He died childless, 18 March 1795, in his seventy-seventh year, and was buried in Cheshunt churchyard.
 He had married his first wife about the time of his residence on London Bridge.
 He married a second time to a niece of the Rev. Mr. Newman, pastor of the meeting in Carter Lane, a woman with money.
-He brought out catalogues of books, charts, and maps,’ and his business profits, added to his wife's income, enabled him to live well and to buy old books and manuscripts.
-After the death of his second wife he married Philippa, daughter of John Croshold, mayor of Norwich, and niece of Robert Marsham of Stratton Strawless, Norfolk, who also brought him a good fortune.
+He brought out catalogues of books, charts, and maps, and his business profits, added to his wife's income, enabled him to live well and to buy old books and manuscripts.
+After the death of his second wife, he married Philippa, daughter of John Croshold, mayor of Norwich, and niece of Robert Marsham of Stratton Strawless, Norfolk, who also brought him a good fortune.
 She died in 1808.